ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/how-to-customize-query.js.markdown

 * A `TimeoutException` will be thrown if the query is not able to return non-stale results within the specified
   (or default) timeout.

+* Note: This feature is Not available when [streaming the query results](../../../client-api/session/querying/how-to-stream-query-results).
+  Calling _waitForNonStaleResults_ with a streaming query will throw an exception.

 * Learn more about stale results in [stale indexes](../../../indexes/stale-indexes).

 {NOTE: }